CapybaraDevOps/devops-repo/README.md

 IT IS POSSIBLE THAT SOMEONE IS DOING SOMETHING NASTY!
 ```

-use the following command to update your local SSH known hosts:
+use the following command to update your local SSH known hosts, or delete lines with IP manualy in file ~/.ssh/known_hosts
 ```
-ssh-keyscan -H [IP] >> ~/.ssh/known_hosts
+ssh-keygen -R [IP]
 ```
 ## SFTP Connection